Plan Your Vote SA Elections

 What is the position?

 One of 31 members of the Texas Senate.
 State senators serve four-year terms and write state law — setting policy on education, healthcare, the state budget, criminal justice, and more.
-Texas Senate District 19 is one of the largest geographically in the state, covering much of southwest Texas.
-The winner of this Republican primary will face incumbent Sen. Roland Gutierrez (D-San Antonio) in November.
+Texas Senate District 19 is one of the largest geographically in the state, covering 17 counties across southwest Texas.
+The winner of this Republican primary will face the Democratic nominee in November.

 Why does it matter?